TheSkyentist/GELATO/README.md

 2. Outflow Component: They are forced to have a positive flux.
 The outflow components are modeled as Gaussians.
 The default value of the velocity dispersion of the line is set to 500 km/s, while it is bounded between 500 km/s and 1000 km/s.
 3. Absorption Component: The outflow components are modeled as Gaussians.
 They are forced to have a negative flux.
 The default value of the velocity dispersion of the line is set to 600 km/s, while it is bounded between 350 km/s and 3000 km/s.

-In order to have HQUAILS attempt to fit an emission line with an additional component, the line must be flagged in the parameters file, described in the section below.
+In order to have GELATO attempt to fit an emission line with an additional component, the line must be flagged in the parameters file, described in the section below.
 The flag is an integer, whose bitwise digits describe if a specific additional component should be tried.
 Examples for all possible combinations are given in the figure following the description of the EmissionGroups parameter.

 Parameter File
 -------------

-The behaviour of HQUAILS is controlled entirely by the "PARAMS.json" file.
+The behaviour of GELATO is controlled entirely by the "PARAMS.json" file.
 And example parameter file is included in the repository.

 * Outfolder: This parameter is the path to the output directory.
 * ContinuumRegion: The border around emission lines in velocity space that where the continuum is fit (km/s).
 If the regions around two emission lines overlap, the two regions are merged and the lines share a continuum.